Perfecting a Powerful Capability Statement (Live Webinar)

 PLEASE NOTE: Once you have registered, you will be sent access details to join the webinar in a separate email.

-Project Director, U.S. Department of Transportation
+A Representative from U.S. Department of Transportation (TBA)

 Maryann brings over 30 years of government contracting experience to her position as director of UCEDC’s PTAC program.
 She brings a unique perspective to the job as she’s held positions on both sides of the table – helping businesses to obtain government contracts as well as overseeing the government contract process for a manufacturing concern in New Jersey.